alew3/faceit_live3/README.md

 ```

-## Mac Support
+# Mac Support

 Unfortunately, Apple and NVidia have stopped collaborating and CUDA support is no longer available for the Mac.
-If we get it running on the Mac (which is possible), it will be very slow as everything will be running on the CPU.
+On the Mac it will be very slow as everything will be running on the CPU with no GPU support.

 ## Images